Photo taken by the Sandakan Herbarium team at the Felda Sahabat oil palm estate near Lahad Datu in East Sabah on 23 Oct. 2000

 - Ficus montana has hollow twigs.
 Ficus heterophylla twigs are solid.

 Distribution: Widespread and locally common in many parts of lowland Borneo including both primary and secondary forests.
-On Kinabalu it is decidedly rare found on lowland areas of ultramafic soil eg, Marak Parak, and the Menggis River at Serinsim in the north, where it is locally common.
+On Kinabalu it is generally uncommon except for lowland areas of ultramafic soil eg, Marak Parak, and the Menggis River at Serinsim in the north, where it is locally common.

 Range: India to Thailand south to Malaya, Sumatra, Java and Borneo.